 Perhaps the most honest people in the judicial system are the Court Clerks and Court Reporters.

 It is a problem when prosecuters, during trial, introduce the option of guilt on lesser charges when things aren't going well for them?
 This seems completey wrong.
-Stick with what you start with, or go home empty-handed.
+Stick with what you started with, or go home empty-handed.

 And I am completely disappointed with the way the 'free press' reports crime, or doesn't report crime,

 according to how the crime fits the script they are trying to write for society to see.

 Sometimes people lie by what they don't tell.